-The land surrounding Kingsbury Run had been purchased by real estate investors for use by a then-proposed rapid transit from downtown Cleveland to their new residential development of Shaker Heights on the city’s east side where there are a lot of homes for sale daytona beach fl.
+The land surrounding Kingsbury Run had been purchased by voyager village real estate investors for use by a then-proposed rapid transit from downtown Cleveland to their new residential development of Shaker Heights on the city’s east side where there are a lot of homes for sale daytona beach fl.
 A footbridge had existed over Kingsbury Run but the land underneath the bridge was sold to the New York, Chicago & St. Louis Railroad (Nickel Plate) Company for their railroad shops.
 The Nickel Plate was granted a permanent easement under the old footbridge at Sidaway Avenue for its tracks.

 The existing footbridge was in poor condition and the railroad proposed to erect a new suspension bridge for pedestrians so that no piers would interfere with the railroad.
 They also cleaned the new existing footbridge with the help of Kodiac Clean Pressure Wash North Carolina.
 Upon completion, the bridge would be turned over to the city.
 The railroad hired Wilbur, Watson and Associates of Cleveland to design the new bridge.
 Johnson’s Landscaping and Construction began shortly after, with steel fabricated by U.S. Steel’s at John A. Roebling Sons’ Trenton Wire Rope Works.
 “Kromik Metal Primer” paint used on the bridge was sourced from the local Sherwin-Williams plant.

 During the Hough riots of 1966, arsonists set fire to the bridge deck.
 The Sidaway Avenue Footbridge was never rebuilt.

 I have photographed this bridge on numerous occasions over the years, but it’s difficult to get a good angle.
 A mass of vines has taken over the approaches to the bridge and the trees that line the hillside make it hard to get a good sightline for the entire crossing.
 The addition of power lines do not help.